ianrmurphy/oscc_wiki/Brake.md

 # Background

-The factory standard Kia Soul has no ability to control braking electronically, as it is a traditional mechanical system.
+As braking in the Kia Soul is a traditional mechanical system, the factory standard Soul has no ability to control braking electronically.
 There are a number of models of vehicles with electronically controlled brake systems, notably the 2004-2009 Prius.
 This model Prius uses an electronically controlled actuator with no microprocessor, it is controlled from the Prius ECU.
 There are 7 pressure sensors on the device, 10 proportional solenoids, an accumulator, a pump, diagnostics components, and a pressure relief valve.
 This unit can be sourced from auto salvage yards and installed into the existing Kia brake system without adversely effecting the stock brake system and adding by-wire control.
 When sourcing these units be sure to request the pigtail adapter for the actuator as well.

 [[https://github.com/PolySync/OSCC/blob/master/assets/actuator.png|alt=Prius Brake Setup]]